isaichavez19-maker/vst3_dev_portal/src/pages/FAQ/Compatibility+with+VST+2.x+or+VST+1.md

 You can use the compatibility array of the [moduleinfo.json](../Technical+Documentation/VST+Module+Architecture/ModuleInfo-JSON.md) file.
 There, you use the UID of your **VST 3** audio effect class as the "New" UID and put the UID of your **VST 2** plug-in in the "Old" array.

-If you cannot use the [moduleinfo.json](../Technical+Documentation/VST+Module+Architecture/ModuleInfo-JSON.md) file, you can create a class that implements the [IPluginCompatibility](../Technical+Documentation/Change+History/3.7.5/ModuleInfo.md) interface which you must provide to the host via your plug-in factory.
+If you cannot use the [moduleinfo.json](../Technical+Documentation/VST+Module+Architecture/ModuleInfo-JSON.md) file, you can create a class that implements the [Vst:: IPluginCompatibility](../Technical+Documentation/Change+History/3.7.5/ModuleInfo.md) interface which you must provide to the host via your plug-in factory.

 ---